9 Things To Know About Ben Bradley's Tweet Libelling Jeremy Corbyn

 What's unusual about this incident is that Corbyn actively chose to pursue legal action over comments by a fellow MP, made good on his threat, and claimed damages.
 Such incidents are rare in British politics: Politicians tend to view political attacks by their opponents as either part of the cost of doing business – and settle for an apology if they go further.

-The original tweet was only retweeted a handful of times but was enormously amplified when leading voices on the left-wing of politics picked up on it, prompting Corbyn's team to act.
+The original tweet was retweeted only a handful of times but was enormously amplified when leading voices on the left-wing of politics picked up on it, prompting Corbyn's team to act.

 "Even though he'd deleted it, it had been reported and it was known he'd made the allegation and that still stood," a Labour source explained.
-"We felt it was important and it had still had enough pick-up.
-He's not just some backbench MP, he's a vice-chair of the party.
+"We felt it was important and it had still had enough pickup.
+He's not just some backbench MP, he's a vice chair of the party.
 He's got a senior role in the party structures."

 2. Bradley's apology is probably the most retweeted tweet ever posted by a Conservative MP, which should give the party some unwanted guidance on how to go viral.